01-edu/public/subjects/printfirsthalf/README.md

 ### Instructions

-Write a function called `printfirsthalf()` that takes a string as an argument and prints the first half, If the length of the string is odd round it down.
+Write a function called `Printfirsthalf()` that takes a string as an argument and prints the first half, If the length of the string is odd round it down.

 - Prints the first half followed by newline `\n`.